-The demand for Technology specialists in South African are drastically rising.
-Job seekers are inundated with requests from business owners, in-house and outsourced recruiters, attempting to convince them to participate in a variety of job application processes.
+The demand for specialists is drastically rising.
+Job seekers are inundated with requests from business owners, in-house and outsourced recruiters, attempting to convince them to participate in numerous application processes.

-Though flattering at first, you may soon find it difficult to identify appropriate opportunities, beneficial to future career development.
-Interviewing processes are often lengthily and time consuming, involving technical and face to face sessions.
+Though flattering at first, you may soon find it difficult to identify suitable opportunities that will benefit your future career development.
+Hiring processes are often lengthily and time-consuming, and involve technical assessments and face to face sessions.

-To cut down on the noise and confusion, consider 5 important points before you commit to a job application process.
+Cut the noise and reduce confusion, consider 5 points, before you commit to interview processes

 1. Company background, size and years in business

-Do you want to be one of the first employees working for a start- up, developing ground breaking solutions, but with no business track record OR become part of an established company with solid financial backing and established clients?
+Do you want to be one of the first employees working for a start- up, developing groundbreaking solutions, but with no business track record OR become part of an established company with solid financial backing and stable clients?

 Obtain employable skills.
-Make certain that whether it is a rookie tech start up or an international game player, that subject matter experience and skills are in demand.
-You need to think of the future and the availability of potential future roles.
+Make sure that whether it is a start-up or an international organisation, that your subject matter experience and skills are always in demand.
+Consider future growth.

-Tech collaboration platforms and social media platforms often reflect the technology focus of the Company.
-Are technologies in line with your career focus and industry demand?
+Technology collaboration and social media platforms reflect the technology and business focus of companies.

 3. Company culture and the team

-Establish the exact location of the workplace.
+Establish the exact location of prospective employers.
 Where will the project team be based?
-Will you be moved around between locations?
+Will you be moved around between sites?
 Are you able to work remotely?
-Find the facts.